sharansnavada/ForestThemedSlotGame/readme.md

+The repository structure have been explained in the following points - This repo has three folders - Assets, Unity_Package and Unity_Project.

-Assests - Assests have the document, ppt of requirement and architecture of the game
+Assests - Assets have the document, ppt of requirement and architecture of the game
 		       It also has the assets to develop the game.

-Unity_Package - Unity_Package is the exported asset from the unity project of the developed game directly from the unity
+Unity_Package - Unity_Package is the exported asset(ready game) from the unity project of the developed game directly from the unity

 UnityProject - Unity_Project consists of 5 folders(Scenes, ScriptableObjects, Scripts, sounds, Sprites)
 			            if you dont know how to deal with the Unity_Package, use this Unity_Project -

 				1) Create unity 2D project
 				2) Go to Assets folder in your project and delete scene folder